Homotopy Relaxation Training Algorithms for Infinite-Width Two-Layer ReLU Neural Networks: Convergence Analysis

-\end{prop} \begin{rmk} In accordance with Proposition \ref{eig pos2}, we can establish that $m$ follows a trend of $\vO\left(\frac{\log(1/\delta)}{\min\{\lambda_{a,2},\lambda_{\vomega,2}\}}\right)$.
+\end{proof} \begin{remark} In accordance with Proposition \ref{eig pos2}, we can establish that $m$ follows a trend of $\fO\left(\frac{\log(1/\delta)}{\min\{\lambda_{a,2},\lambda_{\boldsymbol{\omega},2}\}}\right)$.
 This observation sheds light on our strategy of increasing the parameter $s$ with each iteration.
 As we have proven in Theorem \ref{large}, the smallest eigenvalues of Gram matrices tend to increase as $s$ increases.
+This insight provides a reason for increasing the activation parameters, thereby enhancing the probability that the Gram matrix is positive and making the energy landscape in this iteration more convex.
+Now, consider the second iteration.
+For a fixed value of $m$ that we have at this stage, a larger smallest eigenvalue implies that we can select a smaller value for $\delta$.
+Consequently, this leads to a higher probability of $\lambda_{\min }\left(\boldsymbol{G}_2\left(\boldsymbol{\theta}(t^*_1)\right)\right)$ being positive.